 SRMGI has partnered with a wide range of environment and development NGOs, industry, and civil society organizations across the globe.
 Like SRMGI, they are neutral on SRM and do not promote or opposite it, instead seeking to expand the discussion of its potential risks and benefits, science and governance.

-Our team operates from several locations around the world, with staff based in Germany, Italy, the UK and the US.
+Our team operates from several locations around the world, including France, Italy, and the UK.

 SRMGI was launched in 2010 by EDF, TWAS and the Royal Society.